WiktoriaZielinska/Adaptive-Mesh-Refinement/Building AthenaPK/README.md

 # Frontier Setup Guide

+This guide provides step-by-step instructions to set up and run scientific simulations on Frontier, a high-performance computing (HPC) system at ORNL.
+It includes logging in securely, downloading simulation code, configuring the environment, compiling the code, running simulations, and monitoring job status.

+---

 ## Steps 1 - 2: Log into Frontier
 This section focuses on accessing Frontier, a high-performance computing (HPC) system at ORNL designed for running advanced scientific simulations.
 Logging in is the first step to begin your work.
 You’ll use a terminal application to connect securely to Frontier via SSH.
 Frontier requires multi-factor authentication (MFA) for access, which means you’ll need to provide your XCAMS/UCAMS username along with a combination of a PIN and a unique RSA code for verification.